tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: use any() pattern for bool outcome
 		- DONE: raise error if no return in loop
 		- DONE: doc_strings
-	- TBD: update doc_string for Door
+	- DONE: update doc_string for Door
-- TBD: class by class, reduce from double-tab to single tab

 - INPROC: refactor Room class
 	- INPROC: rename vars
 		- DONE: features => feature_lst